SpineEventEngine/psi-code-path/README.md

-# psi-base
+# psi-code-path
-Base tooling API for working with IntelliJ PSI
+Experiments with IntelliJ PSI.